david-fraley/MassVaccinationSystem/sandbox/README.md

     Or, if you want the services to run in the background, use:

         docker-compose -p massvaxx up -d

+7. Set up realm and accounts as described in **Keycloak** section below.

 ## Connecting to sandbox using a web browser
 **NOTE**: Some browsers (e.g. Chrome) will not allow connections to sites using a self-signed certificate.